BII-Lab/Yeti-Project/doc/Capture.md

 # Packets vs. Messages

-While usually a DNS message fits into a single UDP packet, it is not always true.
+While usually a DNS message fits into a single IP packet, it is not always true.

 Sometimes an IPv4 UDP packet is fragmented and needs to be reassembled.
-If this assembly does not complete we will still see these fragments in dnscap.
+If this assembly does not complete we will still see these fragments in dnscap output.

 Sometimes DNS uses TCP.
 In these cases dnscap filters may not work, and so dnscap may record traffic that it is not supposed to.
 For Yeti